RP10: Silt filtration dams or seepage barriers

 - willow stakes and woven branches for a more natural appearance

-Using willow stakes will help anchor the structure, as they may grow.
-This style of construction may not last very long so allow time for repair or reconstruction during the agreement.
+Using willow stakes will help anchor the structure, as the willow may grow.
+This style of construction may not last very long so allow time for repair or reconstruction.

-The main function of the barrier is to slow and filter water flow through ditches or temporary water-holding features, rather than dam and hold water.
+The main function of the barrier is to slow, clean and filter water flow through ditches or temporary water-holding features, rather than dam and hold water.
 Other capital items are available to dam or hold water.

-Trapped silt should be monitored and removed at least once a year.
-It must only be disposed of in areas that have been set out in the agreement.
-The maintenance must be done carefully and regularly to avoid polluting sensitive bodies of water downstream or sensitive habitats on land.
+You should monitor and remove trapped silt at least once a year and deposit reapplying it back to the field.
+Carry out maintenance carefully and regularly to avoid polluting sensitive bodies of water downstream or sensitive habitats on land.

 Updates to this page